 Amazon Prime is another great alternative to paying for cable every month.
 You get a variety of shows to watch, free music, and free 2-day shipping on Amazon.
 Sign up here for a free Amazon Prime membership trial.

 When the cheapest we could get our hair cut around here was $20, it made it pretty easy to give up.
 We invested in some scissors and a buzzer, and now I cut both of our hair, and save us money.
 And another bonus of it is, we don’t have to start up the car and use gas to drive to the hairdresser/barber shop.

 8. WE USE A CREDIT CARD FOR MOST OF OUR PURCHASES

 This one I was pretty hesitant to include on the list.
 But, I’m including it because it is something that works for us, I’m not saying it’s something that will work for you.
 My husband and I are both good with our money, so when using our credit cards we aren’t tempted to buy something that we can’t afford.

 Don’t have time to meal plan right now?
-Don’t worry, this $5 Meal Plan has got you covered and will take all the stress out of meal planning for you.
+Don’t worry, the Eat at Home meal plans have got you covered and will take all the stress and work out of meal planning.